popmanhe/Node_Dice/README.md

 <li>2015-03-22:  Bitcoin faucet implemented.
 Use google reCaptcha to verify user is not rebot. <br />
 	             Amount of faucet and interval can be adjusted in config file.</li>
 <li>2015-03-29:  Move to ubuntu and use nginx as web server.</li>
 <li>2017-01-25:  Start rewriting in ES6 and react.
-Use babel to transform ES6 to ES5.</li>
+Use babel to transform ES6 to ES5.
+Node.js acts as restful api/socket.io server and does not render front-end html any more.
+Will use docker to host application in the future.</li>
 </ul>

 <p>If you have any questions, contact me at: popman.he@gmail.com.</p>